awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 ### Step 2: Define Providers in the `providers.tf` File

-After providing common inputs, we need to define providers in the `pipeline.tf` file in the root module, that will be used for the deployment.<br />
+After providing common inputs, we need to define providers in the `providers.tf` file in the root module, that will be used for the deployment.<br />
 In this file you'll define a provider for the `pipeline` module, and one or more providers for the `kubecost_s3_exporter` module.<br />
 These providers include references to credential files that will be used by Terraform when creating resources.